redox-os/website/content/rsoc.md

 title = "Redox Summer of Code"
 +++

+**Applications for the 2018 Redox Summer of Code will no longer be accepted.
+We are in the process of evaluating the applications and will have results available some time before May 5th, 2018.**

 Redox OS is running its own Summer of Code this year, after the [Microkernel devroom](http://gsoc.microkernel.info/) did not get accepted into [GSoC 2018](https://summerofcode.withgoogle.com/).
 We are looking for both [Students](#students) and [Sponsors](#sponsors) who want to